 I also would recommend trying a house baked muffin or a smoothie.
 Both are excellent options.

-Cafe Du Soleil is not a fancy brunch spot, although I have taken my Mom here.
+Cafe Deux Soleil is not a fancy brunch spot, although I have taken my Mom here.
 The music is generally loud, the children are louder and it gets really busy.
 That is what makes it awesome.